 Observe the glowing face of a child next time.
 Wonder why they are glowing?
 They can laugh heartily; they express themselves freely.
 They can laugh at their own mistakes, at their own idiosyncratic behavior and choices.
 So, next time, when you are out shopping, and they are out of your favorite book, bagel or brownie, you know what to do!
 Without the stomping and tantrums hopefully.
 Carry some sense of humor.

-Let me end with a little story on the sense of humor:
+Let me end with a little story on sense of humor:

 Studded in the mountains in Japan stood a Zen monastery.
-Once, when the monks were meditating quietly, jitters of the earthquake were felt.
+Once, when the monks were meditating quietly, jitters of an earthquake were felt.
 The master rushed to the kitchen with his disciples.

 After things calmed down, he addressed his disciples, saying, “You see that is the difference between a Zen master and an ordinary person.
 As you saw that even in the near-fatal crisis, I acted calmly and I led you all to the strongest part of this monastery.
 I did not panic.
 And it is because of that wise decision that you all are alive right now as you can see the ruins outside.